Why Sitting Leads to Earlier Death and How Fidgeting Helps

 The study also followed the subjects for all-cause mortality – deaths during the study from any cause.

-The researchers found that sitting for more than seven hours per day resulted in a 30 percent increased incidence of death – but only among women in the group that did not fidget much when they sat.
+The researchers found that sitting for more than seven hours per day resulted in a 30 percent increased the incidence of death – but only among women in the group that did not fidget much when they sat.